-- December 6 – the next AFDA Board Meeting is scheduled for Thursday, December 6, 2018 at 10:00 a.m. at the Avondale Fire and Medical Department’s Headquarters – 1825 N 107th Ave.
+- April 4, 2019 – the next AFDA Board Meeting is scheduled for Thursday, April 4, 2019 at 10:00 a.m. at the at the Avondale Fire and Medical Department’s Headquarters – 1825 N 107th Ave.
 Avondale, AZ (note: the AFDA Board serves as the association’s Legislative Committee and legislative actions are discussed / vetted / determined at the Board Meeting)

 - May 10, 2019 – Mohave County Fire Officers Association are hosting “Developing the Leadership of Tomorrow’s Fire Service” – Riverside Resort, Laughlin, NV.
 For information click the link: MCFOA

 July 8-11, 2019 – AFCA-AFDA Leadership Conference – Glendale, AZ (6 hour mandated statutory training for fire district elected officials and fire chiefs offered)